 Share the Road – May is National Motorcycle Safety Awareness Month

 Riding a motorcycle and driving a car require different skills.
-Motorcyclists face different road and safety challenges, such as vehicle size, visibility, and riding practices, including weaving and downshifting in order to accommodate for varying road and traffic conditions.
+Motorcyclists encounter other road and safety challenges, such as vehicle size and visibility.
+Riders must also learn various riding skills, including weaving, and downshifting to accommodate varying road and traffic conditions.

-Attorney William Mattar has created a motorcycle safety awareness campaign in order to remind drivers in cars, vans, and trucks to stay alert and focused while sharing the road with motorcyclists.
-By raising awareness, drivers and riders will be safer sharing the road.
-Check out our tips for motorists and motorcyclists, join our Mattar 4 Motorcycles Facebook Group, and enter for your chance to win a $444 gift card to the motorcycle shop of your choice!
+Attorney William Mattar has created this motorcycle safety awareness campaign to remind drivers in cars, vans, and trucks to stay focused while riding alongside motorcyclists.
+By raising awareness, we hope that both drivers and bikers will be safer on our roadways.
+Check out our tips below for motorists and motorcyclists, join our Mattar 4 Motorcycles Facebook Group, and enter for your chance to win a $444 gift card to the motorcycle shop of your choice!

-Drivers, Watch for Motorcycles:
+Be Nice Look Twice and Watch for Motorcycles:

 - Use your turn signals.
 You should always use your turn signals so that you can help other drivers and motorcyclists anticipate your next move.

 - Don’t drive distracted.
-This includes, checking your mobile phone, playing with the radio, eating and even talking to other passengers in the car.
+This includes checking your mobile phone, playing with the radio, eating, and even talking to other passengers in the car.
 Your full attention should be on the road at all times.

 Motorcyclists – Skill & Gear Can Protect You